A female in wader in the dark holding up two large rainbow trouts. One in each hand

 Do what you can.

-Not everyone have enough space for a vegetable garden or sheep but a few pots in the window or on the deck or balcony for herbs and lettuce is something anyone can do and that is also very low maintenance.
+Not everyone have enough space for a vegetable garden but a few pots in the window or on the balcony for herbs and lettuce is something anyone can do.

 Fresh herbs can transform an average meal to a great meal easily.